 The flowerThe flowers are pale pink and are borne singly or in clusters.
 They have five petals. a mark of the family to which the almond belongs; the great rose family or Rosaceae.

 The sepals are joined together, and they fall off when the flower withers and the fruit begins to form.
 The stamens are numerous, from 20 to 40 in number.

 The fruitThe unripe fruit is green and downy, rather like a small peach, but as it ripens it turns, not rosy pink but dull grey.
 The outer covering is not thick and fleshy but leathery and quite thin, and is called the hull.
 When the fruit is ripe the hull splits and the nut falls out.

 In the language of botany the skin and hull are the epicarp and mesocarp. and the shell of the nut the woody endocarp.
 The part that we eat, the kernel, is the seed.

-Bitter almondsAs many as 750 varieties of the almond are recognised, grouped into two main categories: those which produce sweet almonds (Prunus amygdalus, variety dulcis) and the bearers of bitter almonds (variety amara).
+Bitter almondsAs many as 750 varieties of the almond are recognized, grouped into two main categories: those which produce sweet almonds (Prunus amygdalus, variety dulcis) and the bearers of bitter almonds (variety amara).
 The flavor of bitter almonds is due to a substance called amygdalin.
 When we chew a bitter almond the amygdalin comes into contact with our saliva and is turned into glucose, hydrocyanic acid, and benzaldehyde; the last two of these are poisonous.

-If the bitter almonds are eaten in any quantity a definate and severe type of poisoning may result.
+If the bitter almonds are eaten in any quantity a definite and severe type of poisoning may result.
 The symptoms are dizziness, vomiting, and difficulty in breathing.
 In serious cases death has been known to occur.

 If the symptoms become acute a doctor must be called without delay, and he may have to use a stomach-pump and apply artificial respiration.